georgedorn/blog/content/src/D&D/antisemitic_lich.rst

 But one that keeps popping up as an example of malicious antisemitism is the lich's phylactery:

 .. pull-quote::
   "For a more explicit example of villainizing Jewish objects and folklore, take the Lich, a powerful being who has cheated death by becoming something unholy.
-Liches separate their souls from their bodies and put them in special places called a “phylacteries” so they can never die."
+Liches separate their souls from their bodies and put them in special places called a “phylacteries” so they can never die [...]
+[Gygax] made the choice that an undead wizard king would keep his soul in something that Jews use for daily prayers."

    -- https://www.heyalma.com/dungeons-dragons-has-an-antisemitism-problem/